cesardaher/horoskopos/README.md

 ## Development

-This project is being developed in Unity3D with the help of the SwissEphemeris code library.
+This project is being developed in Unity3D with the help of SwissEphNet, a C# port of the Swiss Ephemeris code library.

 ## Team